box1273002/Entrepreneurship/Business_Plan.md

 **Marilyn D’Costa - CFO**

 Marilyn has specialized in the data science and business strategy elements of her computer science.
-As such she is best suited to take on the role of CEO.
+As such she is best suited to take on the role of CFO.

 **Dhru Randeria - CMO**